-5100 New Testament Seminar: Jesus and the Caesars 3 hrs.
+5100 New Testament Seminar: Jesus and the Caesars

 This New Testament seminar introduces students to the subversive and radical reconciliatory message of Jesus.
 Beginning with the canonical Gospels, this course invites students to the life and times of Jesus as remembered by the early church.
 Students will read stories of Jesus alongside narratives of the conquerors of antiquity and emperors of Rome such that the Messianic claims are made known in a given context.
+The course surveys the letters of Paul and the dawn of the early church through the lens of Jesus' counter-culture message and kingdom proclamation.
+Formerly BIST 6210.